Nico Carvacho

-Nicolás Eduardo "Nico" Carvacho Bibb (born January 24, 1997) is a Chilean-American professional basketball player for s.Oliver Würzburg of the German Basketball Bundesliga.
+Nicolás Eduardo "Nico" Carvacho Bibb (born January 24, 1997) is a Chilean-American professional basketball player.
 He played college basketball for Colorado State.

 Early life

-Carvacho was born in Dallas, United States.
+Carvacho was born in Nashville, Tennessee.
 He is the son of Nicole and Eddie Carvacho, a professional soccer coach.
 Growing up, Carvacho preferred playing soccer to basketball, which he began playing at the age of nine.
-When he was 15, he moved to his father's native country of Chile to join a soccer club.
+When he was 15, he moved to his father's native country of Chile to join Universidad Católica as a goalkeeper, where his father had trained to his friend Sebastián Rozental.
 After five months, he returned to Frisco, Texas and decided to focus on basketball.
 As a junior at Frisco High School, Carvacho averaged 10 points and 10 rebounds per game and helped the team to a 19–12 record.
 He transferred to Sunrise Christian Academy for his senior season.
 Carvacho committed to Colorado State, one of the few schools to offer him a scholarship.